expo/expo/docs/pages/versions/v37.0.0/sdk/updates.md

 Since extra setup is required to use this module in bare React Native apps, for easiest use we recommend using a template project with `expo-updates` already installed.
 You can use `expo init --template=expo-template-bare-minimum` to initialize a new project from such a template.

+### Legacy API

+In previous Expo SDK versions, the Updates module was imported from the `expo` package.
+It has now moved to its own separate package, `expo-updates`.
+The new module has a similar but slightly different JS API from the Updates module included with the `expo` package.
+You can still import the old Updates module from the `expo` package with the old API, which is identical to the [SDK 36 Updates API](../../../v36.0.0/sdk/updates/), though it will log a deprecation warning when imported in development.
+The Updates module export will be removed from the `expo` package in SDK 38, and we recommend you switch to the new `expo-updates` module soon.

+The changes in the new API are as follows:

+- `Updates.fetchUpdateAsync` no longer accepts any arguments.
+(It still resolves when an update is finished downloading.)
+- The listener in `Updates.addListener` will only receive events about automatically downloaded updates, not downloads triggered manually by `Updates.fetchUpdateAsync`.
+- Event names have changed: `DOWNLOAD_FINISHED` has become `UPDATE_AVAILABLE`, and `DOWNLOAD_START` events are no longer emitted.
+- `Updates.reloadFromCache` has been renamed to `Updates.reloadAsync`, and `Updates.reload` has been removed.

 ## API

 ```js